Through the Grapevine: Vineyard Distance as a Measure of Topological Dissimilarity: Application to deep learning

 \subsection{Experiments}

 For our experiments, we use the toy dataset in two dimensions shown in Figure~\ref{fig:exampletraj}.
 In practical applications, the dimension and size of input data is typically much larger, but we will use our dataset as a proof of concept that has the advantage of being easy to visualize and which has an easily identifiable topology for the decision boundary (a circle).
-The vineyard used to compute the vineyard distance is created by linearly interpolating between the $H_1$ persistence diagrams of the output function at each epoch during training.
+At each epoch, we represent the output function as an image (see Figure~\ref{fig:exampletraj}) and compute its $H_1$ persistence.
+To obtain a standard weighting vineyard distance, we sum the weighted Wasserstein distance between successive persistence diagrams (i.e.~a finite $n$ version of Theorem~\ref{thm:distancebyW}).
+Note that this is different to the straight-line homotopy case since the (discrete) vineyard is defined by the training process not an interpolation.

+While most analyses of neural network performance focus on the speed with which the loss decreases and the final accuracy, we are interested in qualitative features of the training process itself.
 To cover a range of possible scenarios, we vary three hyperparameters: the batch size (\textbf{bs}), the number of hidden layers (\textbf{depth}), and the learning rate (\textbf{lr}).
 Our base architecture is $\text{bs} = 64$, $\text{depth} = 3$ and $\text{lr} = 0.01$, and we vary only one of these hyperparameters at a time.
-For each setup, we run 100 trials, choosing a random 80\% of the points in the dataset each time, and record the vineyard distance as described above.
+For each setup, we run 100 trials, choosing a random 80\% of the points in the dataset each time, and record the vineyard distance.

-A histogram of all values is shown in Figure~\ref{fig:alltogether}.
+A histogram of all vineyard distances is shown in Figure~\ref{fig:alltogether}.
 We see a clear division of values into three main categories: values near $0$, a range of values between $0.2$ and $0.4$ and some outlier values above $0.6$.
 In Figure~\ref{fig:exampletraj}, we display more information about a sample learning trajectory from these bands.
 We see that values near $0$ indicate that the neural network was unable to find the correct decision boundary at all.
 Values between $0.2$ and $0.4$ indicate successful training.
 Lower values in this band indicate that the shape of the boundary was fixed early and then sharpened, while higher values indicate that the boundary was sharpened before the red region was fully enclosed.
 These two behaviors produce distinct vines in $H_1$, as Figure~\ref{fig:exampletraj} shows.
 Finally, values higher than $0.5$ correspond to oscillations in the topology of the decision boundary, sometimes at the very end of the training cycle, where training accuracy has already reached 100\%.

 In Figure~\ref{fig:alltogetherboxplot} we take only those trials that ended with accuracy above 95\% and show a boxplot breaking down the vineyard distances by setup, with outliers removed.
 The result is somewhat surprising, namely that none of the hyperparameters has a large overall effect on the vineyard distance of a typical successful training trajectory.
 In other words, the randomness that dominates is instead from the subsampling of the data and from the random initialization of parameters.
 We note that the independence of vineyard distance from the parameterization of the vines is what makes this an apples-to-apples comparison.
 Further investigation is needed to determine exactly what causes the difference between training trajectories in persistence space.